Skip to main contentScroll Top

 Wat Si Chum

 We end with one of the jewels of Sukhothai.
 It is an ancient temple dating back to the 13th century.
-Le What If Chum is translated by " Bodhi Tree Temple" Bodhi Trees (also called pagoda fig or pipe) are found in many temples around Thailand, as it was under a tree of this species that the Buddha meditated to attain Enlightenment in India.
+Wat Si Chum is translated by " Bodhi Tree Temple" .
+Bodhi trees (also called pagoda fig or pipal) are found in many temples around Thailand, because it was under a tree of this species that the Buddha meditated to achieve Enlightenment in India.

 alley leading to wat si chum sukhothai